LightningBitcoin (LBTC1) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 LightningBitcoin Historical Price

-According to the latest data gathered on LightningBitcoin live price page, the current price of LightningBitcoin is 0.05747USD.
+According to the latest data gathered on LightningBitcoin live price page, the current price of LightningBitcoin is 0.04859USD.
 The circulating supply of LightningBitcoin(LBTC1) is

 In the past 24 hours, LightningBitcoin has shown a price movement of